-Newly admitted paid students can also enroll for Fall/Spring on MyWCU but for Summer should contact the Graduate Studies Office at email@example.com.
+Newly admitted paid students can also enroll for Fall/Spring on MyWCU but for Summer should contact the Graduate School at firstname.lastname@example.org.

 All WCU students willing to enroll in this course at MU need to fill out a Visiting Scholar transfer form.

 West Chester and Millersville Universities launched a new combined graduate degree program, the Master of Arts in Languages and Cultures, in French, German or Spanish, in Fall 2014.
 This single degree program is offered by both language departments in collaboration and coordination to facilitate the prompt and successful completion of the students’ coursework, as meaningfully and efficiently as possible.
 The 11 courses of the 33-credit degree program may be completed in from 2-5 years.

 Students may enroll in up to three courses in the program while they are finalizing their application, which includes a cover form, two letters of recommendation, a goals statement in their chosen language, and complete transcripts of all post-secondary coursework completed.
 Any study from another country must be evaluated by WES and forwarded to our admissions offices to be considered in the application.

 To enroll, students must have an undergraduate degree and achieve the Advanced Low proficiency level in French on the ACTFL OPI (Oral Proficiency Interview) and WPT (Writing Proficiency Test) during the first semester.
 Students scoring less than AL may complete a provisional semester and be retested at the end of it.

 We encourage students to apply for a Graduate Assistantship at West Chester for 3-12 semester credits of tuition waiver and a graduated stipend in exchange for 5-20 hours of work a week with the department and graduate faculty.